-We try to keep this page as up to date as possible to provide accurate information and advice on moving to Barcelona in 2021.
-The page below gives detailed info on all aspects of Living in Barcelona in 2021 and how to undertake a removal to Barcelona in 2021 after Brexit (from what we currently know).
-If you want an instant online quote for a removal to Barcelona in 2021 then use the yellow buttons at the top of the page to get an instant quick quote, and then up to 5 or 6 more accurate quotes from professional removal companies all looking to help you with your move to Barcelona in 2021.
+We try to keep this page as up to date as possible to provide accurate information and advice on moving to Barcelona in 2023.
+The page below gives detailed info on all aspects of Living in Barcelona in 2023 and how to undertake a removal to Barcelona in 2023 after Brexit.
+If you want an instant online quote for a removal to Barcelona in 2023 then use the yellow buttons at the top of the page to get an instant quick quote, and then up to 5 or 6 more accurate quotes from professional removal companies all looking to help you with your move to Barcelona in 2023.

 If you are thinking of Moving to Barcelona after Brexit then this page will guide you through a multitude of tasks and general information that will make Moving to Barcelona after Brexit a breeze.